amturian/design-patterns/README.md

 # Abstract factory
 JavaScript on how to work with a group of factories\
-Run `script.js` content in browser console or any online JavaScript editor\
+Run `script.js` content in browser console or any online JavaScript editor

 # Adapter
 Example on how to deal with data from two external sources that use different formats using adapter\
 Run `index.js` content in browser console or any online JavaScript editor

+# Composite
+Example on how to render a file explorer, using npm package dree strucuture to represent a folder with subfolders and files.\
+Run `script.js` content in browser console or any online JavaScript editor